uwegeercken/tweakstreet-kuzudb/README.md

 Additionally, there is a script available, which imports the same files and data into a Neo4j database.
 Import can be done using cypher (slow) or using the admin-client tool (fast) of Neo4j.

+Additionally, the is an ETL Dataflow "transform4duckdb.dfl", which generates a csvfile, that can be imported into a duckdb database.
+The script "create_geonames_table.sql" in the "duckdb" folder creates the table structure and imports the data.
+This data is (almost) a 1-to-1 copy of the original data in the "allCountries.txt" file.
+Only some simple cleanup has been applied to be able to load the "alternatenames" column (which is an array of names) into duckdb.
+I use a duckdb database to compare the numbers I find in Kuzudb for quality reasons.

 From the goenames data following nodes are created:
 - Geoname
 - Country